 Longer exercise time allows you to burn more fat and improve heart and lung function.

-The type of exercise you do can vary - the main goal is to raise your heart rate while you exercise.
+The type of exercise you do can vary - the main goal is to raise your heart rate while exercising.

 It is recommended that your heart rate rise by about 65 to 75% of your maximum heart rate during exercise.